ddc-java-15/el-8/docs/currentstate.md

 - Larger pool of images.
 - Implementation of a timer to keep track of time spent on a given advice.
 - Implementation of a calendar in the diary fragment and diary layout.
+- A more personalized touch(Using user's name for instance).